Mitsubishi A6M Zero: Operational history

 When the Lockheed P-38 Lightning, armed with four "light barrel" AN/M2 .50 cal.
-Browning machine guns and one 20 mm autocannon, and the Grumman F6F Hellcat and Vought F4U Corsair, each with six AN/M2 .50 calibre Browning guns, appeared in the Pacific theater, the A6M, with its low-powered engine and lighter armament, was hard-pressed to remain competitive.
+Browning machine guns and one 20 mm autocannon, and the Grumman F6F Hellcat and Vought F4U Corsair, each with six AN/M2 .50 calibre Browning guns, appeared in the Pacific theater, the lighter-armed and unprotected A6M was hard-pressed to remain competitive.
+Furthermore, the A6M's low-powered engine and airframe meant that it could not be upgraded to keep pace with its opponents as these additions would have hampered the A6M's maneuverability.
 In combat with an F6F or F4U, the only positive thing that could be said of the Zero at this stage of the war was that, in the hands of a skillful pilot, it could maneuver as well as most of its opponents.

-Nonetheless, in competent hands, the Zero could still be deadly, and New Guinea based Corsair, Lightning and Hellcat equipped air units could mostly only achieve parity with Rabaul and Lae based Zero units with experienced pilots.
-For example, during a fighter sweep on January 5 1944 as part of a protracted campaign to neutralize Rabaul's air power, Corsairs and Lightnings engaged A6M2 and A6M3 fighters near Rabaul.
-Two Lightnings and two Zeroes were shot down.
-In a major air raid conducted two days later against the Japanese radar station at Cape St. George by a large force of bombers and Hellcat escorts, strong opposition was met from Rabaul-based Zero units, and three Hellcats and four SBD dive bombers were shot down, with the interception successfully protecting the radar station.
+From 1943 onwards, the A6M could still be deadly in competent hands, and New Guinea based Corsair, Lightning and Hellcat equipped air units could mostly only achieve parity with Rabaul and Lae based Zero units with experienced pilots.
+During the Battle of the Bismarck Sea, Rabaul and New Guinea based Zero units escorted a major Japanese reinforcement convoy headed to New Guinea; the escorts, though arriving late, shot down one of the attacking B-17 bombers, but some five Zero fighters were promptly engaged and shot down by three P-38s which were also lost.
+During a fighter sweep on January 5 1944 as part of a protracted campaign to neutralize Rabaul's air power, Corsairs and Lightnings engaged A6M2 and A6M3 fighters near Rabaul.
+Two P-38s and two A6Ms were shot down.
+In a major air raid conducted two days later against the Japanese radar station at Cape St. George by a large force of bombers and Hellcat escorts, strong opposition was met from Rabaul-based A6M units, and three Hellcats and four SBD dive bombers were shot down, with the interception successfully protecting the radar station.
 In a major raid against the Japanese base at Lakunai on January 14, a large number of light and medium bombers raided the air base and harbor, while RZNAF Kittyhawks and a large number of Corsairs and Lightnings provided cover.
 In the ensuing air battle, the allied fighters sustained four losses, with three bombers shot down, and three Zero fighters shot down.